 Aries, Leo, Sagittarius – Warmth

-As these impulses ray down upon the earth, they affect different aspects of a plants growth.
+As these impulses ray down upon the earth, they affect different aspects of a plant’s growth.
 When the moon is passing through an ‘earth constellation’ (Taurus, Virgo or Capricorn), all aspects of root development are particularly affected.
 When the moon is in a ‘water constellation’ (Pisces, Cancer or Scorpio) leaf development is particularly enhanced.
-The moon being in a ‘light constellation’ (Gemini, Libra or Aqarious) most strongly affect the flowering aspect of the plant, while when the moon is in a ‘warmth constellation’ (Aries, Leo or Sagittarius) fruiting and seed-production is most affected.
+The moon being in a ‘light constellation’ (Gemini, Libra or Aquarius) most strongly affect the flowering aspect of the plant, while when the moon is in a ‘warmth constellation’ (Aries, Leo or Sagittarius) fruiting and seed-production are most affected.

 A further cosmic impulse that is outlined in the Planting Calendar is that of the ascending and descending Moon.

 Thun writes ‘after the Moon, during its monthly orbit, reaches its lowest position in the zodiac, in front of Sagittarius it begins to ascend again.
 Its daily arc across the sky becomes larger every day and its rising point shifts north-eastwards and its setting point moves towards the north-west.
 This is the time of the ascending moon.’
 (Thun, 1999).
 This period continues until the Moon reaches its highest point, in Gemini, when the arc begins to shrink again.
 The Moon is then said to be descending.
 The periods of ascending and descending Moon lasts approximately two weeks each.